-CalPERS turnover for Miscellaneous employees.
+CalPERS turnover for Miscellaneous employees for other employees.

 SPOUSE PREVALENCE: To the extent not provided and when needed to calculate benefit liabilities, 80% of retirees assumed to be married at retirement.
 After retirement, the percentage married is adjusted to reflect mortality.